 I love Christmas no matter what, unlike my brother Ebenezer Scrooge – but that’s another story.
 My mom passed along some wonderful traditions from my childhood that I still carry out today for my own family.
 In Croatia, I got the firm sense that everyone feels like I do because they are PUTTING.
 IT.
 ON.

 In Croatia as in many parts of Europe, Christmas Markets are called Advent Markets.
 Whichever name you choose to use, this country throws amazing Christmas parties in their city squares and streets.
-I’ve never seen anything like it and have some recommendations about places to go and things to see when you visit the Christmas Markets in Croatia.
+I’ve never seen anything like it.
+I’m here to share some recommendations about places to go and things to see when you visit the Christmas Markets in Croatia.

 First A Little About Croatia

 Croatia may be one of the least understood countries to Americans.
-Most travelers have been to or have been told they must see Dubrovnik.
-This historic walled city is truly gorgeous and has become even more popular as a primary seaside location for HBO’s hit series Game of Thrones.
+Most travelers have been to or have dream of visiting Dubrovnik.
+This historic walled city is truly gorgeous and has become even more popular as a primary seaside location because of HBO’s hit series Game of Thrones.
 (It plays a pivotal role as King’s Landing, seat of the Iron Throne.)
 But Croatia is so SO much more.
 Its cities, towns and villages are breathtakingly beautiful, each unique in its own right.

 But one thing they all share?
 A love of Christmas!